Former Penquis Valley High School teacher sentenced on sexual assault charges

 DOVER-FOXCROFT, Maine — A former teacher and tennis coach at Penquis Valley High School will serve nine months in prison after pleading guilty to the sexual assault of a former student.

-Herbert "Russell" Carey Jr., 70, was sentenced to 3 years with all but 9 months and a day suspended as part of an agreement with the Piscataquis County District Attorney's office in which Carey pleaded guilty.
+Herbert "Russell" Carey Jr., 70, was sentenced to three years with all but nine months and a day suspended as part of an agreement with the Piscataquis County District Attorney's office in which Carey pleaded guilty.

 District Court Judge Patrick Larson sentenced Carey on Monday in Piscataquis County Superior Court.